ethereum/EIPs/SIPS/sip-68.md

 - Remove the redundant `LPTokenWrapper`
 - Refactor to set rewards and staking tokens via the constructor on deployment
 - Adding `Pausable` and `notPaused` to stake() to prevent staking into deprecated pools
+- Fix a potential overflow bug in the reward notification function

 ## Motivation